Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Results

-To better introduce PTD-TE, we first revisit the definition of CTE.
-Taking a nonlinear network of $s+2$ nodes as an example, node $X$ and $Y$ are two different nodes in the network, and $Z_i$, ($i=1,2,\cdots,s$) is one of the resting nodes. $\{x_n\}$, $\{y_n\}$, and $\{z_{i,n}\}$ are the time series of nodes' activity of $X$, $Y$, and $Z_i$, respectively.
-The CTE from $X$ to $Y$ is defined as follows:
+Consider a nonlinear network of $s+2$ nodes, nodes $X$ and $Y$ are two different nodes in the network, and $Z_i$, ($i=1,2,\cdots,s$) is one of the resting nodes. $\{x_n\}$, $\{y_n\}$, and $\{z_{i,n}\}$ are the time series of nodes' activity of $X$, $Y$, and $Z_i$, respectively.
+If there exists structural connection from $X$ to $Y$, the information contained in $X$'s activity must flow towards that in $Y$.
+Inspired by this fact, we define the measure of PDIF from $X$ to $Y$ as follows: